alyalsayed/0x09-web_infrastructure_design/3-scale_up.md

 ## Specifics About This Infrastructure

 + The addition of a firewall between each server.<br/>This protects each server from unwanted and unauthorized users rather than protecting a single server.
+A firewall is a network security system that monitors and controls incoming and outgoing network traffic based on predetermined security rules.

 ## Issues With This Infrastructure